bjarne-hansen/nrf24-time-client/README.md

 Example code showing an Arduino client receiving date/time updates via a NRF24L01 transiever.

-It it intended for constrained Arduino style IoT devices that may not be connected to the Internet, and as a consequence is not able to synchronize time using NTP.
+It it intended for constrained Arduino style IoT devices that may not be connected to the Internet, and as a consequence are not able to synchronize time using NTP.

 A client may get the current date/time every time it boots and use it while operational, or it may use the date/time received to